C2B2A/Verteilte-Systeme---Marktsimulation/USERMANUAL_SETUPGUIDE.md

 - **NO Maven installation needed** (Maven wrappers are implemented)

 This marketplace simulation was developed and tested using **VSCode**.
 **First time:** The Maven wrapper automatically installs everything.
-Can take a short time, after this everything should be set and the IDE / VSCode restartet until *Java:Ready* is displayed.
+It can take a short time, after this everything should be set and the IDE / VSCode restartet until *Java:Ready* is displayed.

 ## User Manual ------------------------------
 This project uses Maven to build.
 After every change in code it has to be rebuilt using the commands below.